 This post may contain affiliate links.
 Please read my disclosure for more information.

 Are you concerned about how you are going to fix your credit after becoming bankrupt?
-You may be wondering if it will even be possible.
+You may be wondering if rebuilding your credit is even possible.

 Thankfully, we are not only going to tell you that it is possible, but we are also going to show you how you can do it.

-In this article, we have put together a step-by-step guide on how to rebuild your credit record over the course of time.
+In this article, we have put together a step-by-step guide on how to rebuild your credit record over the course of time after filing bankruptcy.

-A Step-by-Step Guide to Repair Your Credit Record Following Bankruptcy
+A Step-by-Step Guide to Rebuilding Credit After Bankruptcy

-Continue Making Consistent Payments Through your Usable Accounts
+Continue to Make On Time Payments Through your Accounts

 After declaring bankruptcy, the first thing you must do is figure out which accounts were cancelled and which ones weren’t.